 The 150-acre park was ranked number 41 in the top 50 North American Amusement Parks with close on 1.4 million guests in 2007.

-Today Cypress Gardens is split into two parks (with their own gates and admission tickets):
+At the time Cypress Gardens finally close, it was split into two parks (with their own gates and admission tickets):

 - Splash Island Water Park - slides and tubes plus the lazy Paradise River